freenas/freenas-docs/userguide/jails.rst

    +--------------+------------------------------------------------------------+

-.. note:: The |ui-options| menu is jail state sensitive.
-Menu entries change depending on the jail state.
-For example, a stopped jail does not have a Stop option and cannot be accessed with the Shell.
-These options are not available when a jail is stopped.
+.. note:: Menu entries change depending on the jail state.
+For example, a stopped jail does not have a Stop option and cannot be accessed with the :ref:`Shell`.

 .. note:: Modify the IP address information for a jail by using